QUOJO-DAWSON/online-boutique-application/README.md

 - **Update Kubernetes Manifests**: Updates deployment files with new image tags
 - **GitOps Trigger**: Triggers deployment in the GitOps repository

+### GitHub Actions Secrets

+The following secrets need to be configured in your GitHub repository:

+- `DOCKERHUB_USERNAME`: Your Docker Hub username
+- `DOCKERHUB_TOKEN`: Your Docker Hub access token
+- `ACTIONS_PA_TOKEN`: GitHub Personal Access Token with repo scope
+- `USER_EMAIL`: Email for git commits
+- `USER_NAME`: Username for git commits

 ## Development

 ### Prerequisites